BENEFITING: International Elephant Foundation

 "IEF creates a sustainable future for elephants.
 We generate and effectively invest resources to support elephant conservation, education, research, and management programs worldwide.
 Through our passion, expertise, knowledge, and partnerships we inspire and engage people to ensure a vibrant future with elephants everywhere."

 Can you imagine a world without elephants?
 As hard as that may be to fathom, there is a very real possibility of that happening in our lifetime.
 As the poaching of elephants continues, the population of Asian elephants is estimated to have dwindled down to 30,000.
 African elephants also face these same perils and both species are endangered.
-The sad statistic is that 96 innoccent elephants, (many being young calves), are killed each day.
+The sad statistic is that 96 innocent elephants, (many being young calves), are murdered each day.
+Their face is being ripped off by poachers for ivory.
 It's heartbreaking to imagine a world where Dumbo is a cartoon showing children a majestic, intelligent animal that once roamed the African and Asian wild, but was killed due to human greed.
 However hope does exist and with your assistance we can make the difference for elephants.

 Video about poaching: http://www.cbsnews.com/video/poachers-threaten-survival-of-the-african-elephant

-The philosopher Aristole even noted elephants were, "The animal which surpasses all others in wit and mind."
+The philosopher Aristotle even noted elephants were, "The animal which surpasses all others in wit and mind."

-You have to agree that all those facts make elephants pretty awesome!
+You have to agree that elephants are pretty awesome!
 It would be a shame to lose such an intelligent creature.
-With your pledge l we can make a secure future for elephants to thrive without facing extinction.
+With your pledge we can make a secure future for elephants to thrive without facing extinction.

 I'd like to leave you with one more story about elephants.
 In 2004 a Tsunami struck Thailand.
 An 8 year old girl was riding an elephant at one of the resorts when the disaster struck.
 The elephant recognized the danger and carried the girl to safety.
 The elephant, named Ning Nong, took the thrashing of the waves while it carried the little girl to safety.
 If you've ever ridden a horse you know that when most animals are in danger they buck and tend to throw their rider off.
 This elephant however, with such high intelligence, realized how precious the little girl's life was and made sure the girl survived.
 Without Ning Nong's compassion this girl would've been swept away by the waves.